leosuky/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Task 7 - Write a script that adds execution permission to the owner, the group owner and the other users, to the file hello\n Task 8 - Write a script that sets the permission to the file hello to all for other users and none for owner and group\n Task 9 - Write a script that sets the mode of the file hello to this: -rwxr-x-wx\n Task 10 - Write a script that sets the mode of the file hello the same as olleh’s mode.\n
+Task 7 - Write a script that adds execution permission to the owner, the group owner and the other users, to the file hello\n Task 8 - Write a script that sets the permission to the file hello to all for other users and none for owner and group\n Task 9 - Write a script that sets the mode of the file hello to this: -rwxr-x-wx\n Task 10 - Write a script that sets the mode of the file hello the same as olleh’s mode.\n Task 11 - Create a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
+Regular files wont change\n